icewolfz/jiMUD/docs/README.md

 - [Mapper](mapper.md)

 ## Known Issues
-- Command input spell checking
+- Command input
   - Spell checking will not check for errors until a space or newline is entered, or when the command box is refocused, you may right click any word at any point to get a forced list of suggested corrections.
+  - Text selection may be lost when other controls are given focus
 - Advanced editor
   - Paste may lose some colors/background colors on pasted, this is a bug in TinyMCE editor
   - When apply styles to all text some styles may get stuck